transparent-marketplace

 Travel Nurse

-• In order to be legally eligible for tax-free housing and per diem stipends, a travel nurse must duplicate expenses, including paying for a cost of living in their ‘home’ state.
+• To be legally eligible for tax-free housing and per diem stipends, a travel nurse must duplicate expenses, including paying for the cost of living in their “home” state.

-• If you aren’t eligible to claim a permanent tax home, you can opt to decline stipend and take wages fully taxed.
-As a travel nurses, you will still be making more than the staff nurses if you have to fully tax your paycheck.
+• If you aren’t eligible to claim a permanent tax home, you can opt to decline stipends and take wages fully taxed and you’ll still earn more than the staff nurses.

-• Travel nurses can find temporary housing in either the form of an extended stay hotel, or a furnished room/apartment/home.
+• Travel nurses can find temporary housing in the form of an extended-stay hotel or a furnished room/apartment/home.

 Whether you choose to work as a travel nurse or a staff nurse, Vivian wants to help you make the most of your career.
-Start by filling out a Universal Profile today, so you can easily apply to multiple jobs from a single application.
+Start by filling out a Universal Profile today, so you can easily apply to multiple jobs from a single application today.

 rachel-nurseflygmail-com